tier4/planning_sim_launcher.iv.universe/doc/conditions.md

 2. Name : Name of the Condition
 3. Pose : goal pose
 4. Keep : if true, this condition always true when the Ego Vehicle leave the goal pose
-5. Torelance : torelance of the goal pose
+5. Tolerance : tolerance of the goal pose

 ## CollisionByEntityCondition
 Check ego vehicle collide to the target entity or not